 OCIS will transition to OhioMeansJobs K-12

 What should you do now?
-Information currently saved in OCIS will need saved or printed outside of the system before July 1, 2014.
+Information currently saved in an OCIS Portfolio will need printed or saved outside of the system before July 1, 2014.
 Below is additional information to support the transition to OhioMeansJobs K-12: